eddyem/CCD_Capture/Readme.md

 CCD/CMOS imaging server
 =======================

-Supports FLI cameras/focusers/wheels and cameras: ZWO, Basler, HikRobot.
+Supports FLI cameras/focusers/wheels and cameras: ZWO, Basler, HikRobot, PointGrey, Apogee.
 Allows to run as standalone application or imaging server/client.

 To restart server (e.g. if hardware was off) kill it with SIGUSR1